godpeny/pages/main/src/blog-post.16.md

 https://www.ibm.com/think/topics/attention-mechanism

 #### Addictive Attention
-The attention model's architecture consists of a bidirectional RNN as an encoder and a decoder that emulates searching through a source sentence during decoding a translation.
 <img src="images/blog4_attention_architecture.png" alt="Model architecture" width="200"/>

-Above image shows the new model trying to generate the $t$-th target word $y_t$ given a source sentence $(x_1, x_2, \cdots, x_T)$.
+Above image shows the Badhanau’s attention mechanism, which is one of addictive attention model implementing.
+It is trying to generate the $t$-th target word $y_t$ given a source sentence $(x_1, x_2, \cdots, x_T)$.
+In this context, applying $(Q,K,V)$ terminology, the decoder hidden state at each timestep of the translated sentence($s_t$) is the equivalent of a query vector(Q) and the encoder hidden state at each step in the source sentence($h_t$) is the equivalent of a key vector (and also value vector).
+(K,V)
+Alignment scores are then determined by a simple feedforward neural network, the attention layer, jointly trained with the rest of the model.
+This attention layer comprises up to three subsets of learnable model weights: query weights for the hidden decoder states ($W_q$), key weights for hidden encoder states ($W_k$) and value weights to scale the final output ($W_v$).

+##### Details of Addictive Attention
+Let's see how additive attention works with the formula from Badhanau’s attention mechanism. (also why it is 'addictive' attention)
+1. The query vector (multiplied by $W_q$) is added to a key vector (multiplied by $W_k$).

 #### Dot Product Attention
 https://arxiv.org/pdf/1508.04025